curl_easy_pause - pause and unpause a connection

 While it may feel tempting, take care and notice that you cannot call this function from another thread.
-To unpause, you may for example call it from the progress callback (CURLOPT_PROGRESSFUNCTION), which gets called at least once per second, even if the connection is paused.
+To unpause, you may for example call it from the progress callback (CURLOPT_PROGRESSFUNCTION).

 The handle argument identifies the transfer you want to pause or unpause.

 A paused transfer is excluded from low speed cancels via the CURLOPT_LOW_SPEED_LIMIT option and unpausing a transfer will reset the time period required for the low speed limit to be met.